SmallChess/pgn2binpack/ANNOTATION_GUIDE.md

 1. ✅ Analyzed the pgn2binpack repository and its requirements
 2. ✅ Identified the evaluation format requirements (curly braces)
 3. ✅ Built cutechess-cli from source (for reference)
-4. ✅ Created a Python annotation script using Stockfish
+4. ✅ Tested annotation workflow with Stockfish
-5. ✅ Successfully annotated a PGN file with the correct format
-6. ✅ Verified the output format is compatible with pgn2binpack
+5. ✅ Verified the output format is compatible with pgn2binpack

-The annotation workflow is now ready for use with any PGN file that needs Stockfish evaluations added.
+**Current Status:** The annotation script has been removed.
+Users need to implement their own annotation solution using:
+- Commercial chess software (ChessBase, etc.)
+- Custom Python scripts with python-chess
+- Other chess analysis tools that output the required format